ClearwaterCore/clearwater-live-test/README.md

 This framework allows scripted testing of a Clearwater deployment to be used as a system-wide test of a fix/feature.

-Project Clearwater is an open-source IMS core, developed by [Metaswitch Networks](http://www.metaswitch.com) and released under the [GNU GPLv3](http://www.projectclearwater.org/download/license/).
-You can find more information about it on [our website](http://www.projectclearwater.org/) or [our wiki](http://clearwater.readthedocs.org/en/latest/).

 ## Usage Options

 The `clearwater-live-test` framework can be run in two modes: